MaastrichtU-IDS/d2s-download/README.md

 ### Add a new dataset

 * Copy and rename the TEMPLATE directory, then change the download.sh accordingly, you will find a lot of simple operations already covered
-* Add the new dataset to your config.yaml
+* To process this new datasets add its directory name to your config.yaml `datasets` list
-* To add a new login and password key just add them in the yaml.
+* To add a new login and password key add them in the yaml.
 Then use them as variables in the download.sh.

 ## Todo